01 of 17

 With maple-shaped leaves and tiny, white flowers that clamber up tall, stiff stalks, foam flower can form a fluffy white carpet throughout spring.
 Here, next to blue pansies, it lights up a shady corner.
-You may notice a strong resemblance to its cousin Coral Bells (Heuchera), with similar shape, size and growing conditions.
+You may notice a strong resemblance to its cousin Coral Bells (Heuchera), with a similar shape, size, and growing conditions.
 Foam Flower is also great in woodland gardens and rock gardens.Continue to 11 of 17 below.

 11 of 17

 Although not a true Southern native, Hardy Hibiscus has become naturalized in parts of the Southern U.S. and it is commonly associated with the area.
 It certainly looks at home there.
 Colors range from pure white to almost black and the flowers bloom continuously throughout the spring and fall.
 Hibiscus has a tropical feel to them and blends well in the Southern landscape.Continue to 12 of 17 below.

 Oak Leaf Hydrangea is most at home in damp areas of the South, such as ravines, along the banks of streams and in woodlands.
 This beautiful hydrangea species does have leaves that look like oaks.
 It also has elegant panicles of white flowers, during summer, attractive peeling branches and gorgeous red and purple leaves, in the fall.Continue to 13 of 17 below.

 13 of 17